-Hell Creek WMA is 2,284 acres located near New Albany in Tippah and Union counties.
-Hell Creek WMA is owned and managed by the MDWFP.
-Deer hunting opportunity with gun on this area is allowed by special permit only.
-The area also has youth gun and archery opportunities that are open to the public.
+Hell Creek WMA is 2,284 acres located near New in Tippah and Union counties.
+Hell Creek WMA is own managed by the MDWFP.
+Deer hunting opportunity with this area is allowed by special permit only.
+The area also ha gun and archery opportunities that are open to the public.

-Legal bucks are those with an inside spread of at least 12 inches or one main beam length of at least 15 inches.
+Legal bucks are those with an inside spread of at least 12 or one main beam length of at least 15 inches.
 For hunters less than 16 years of age, one of the three buck bag limit may be any antlered buck.